-Individual Exercises: Heeling on lead, figure 8 on lead, recall off lead, stand for examination off lead.
-Group Exercises: One minute sit off lead, three minute down off lead.
+Individual Exercises: Heeling on lead, figure 8 on lead, stand for examination off lead, heel free, recall off lead.

+Group Exercises: One minute sit off lead, three minutes down off lead.

-Novice A - For handlers and dogs ready to compete in novice exercises except dogs with obedience titles or handlers and dogs who have won first place in Novice A at a previous 4-H Dog Show.
+Novice A - For handlers and dogs ready to compete in novice exercises (except dogs with Novice Obedience titles) or handlers and dogs who have scored a 200 in Beginner Novice B at a previous Polk County Youth Fair Dog Show.

-Novice B - Handlers showing dog with obedience title other than Rally.
-For handlers and dogs who have shown in obedience competition at nationally recognized dog organization obedience trials or have won first place in Novice A at a previous 4-H Dog Show.
-Also includes handlers who have trained and showed at a Novice level at any nationally recognized dog organization dog show other than a Fun Show.
+Novice B - Handlers showing dog with Novice obedience title other than Rally or have scored a 200 in Novice A at a previous Polk County Youth Fair Dog Show.
+Also includes handlers who have trained and showed at a Novice level at any nationally recognized dog organization dog show.
+A Novice title in obedience requires that dog and handler compete in Novice B class.

-Graduate Novice - For dogs and handlers who have completed Novice work and are training for Open, but are not ready to compete in Open exercises.
+Graduate Novice - For dogs and handlers who have completed Novice work and are training for Open, but are not ready to compete in Open exercises or scored a 200 in Novice B at a previous Polk County Youth Fair Dog Show.